AlibabaCloudDocs/slb/intl.en-US/Classic Load Balancer/User Guide/Instance/Network traffic flow.md

 # Network traffic flow

-Server Load Balancer \(SLB\) uses SLB clusters to forward client requests to backend servers and receives responses from backend servers over the internal network.
+Classic Load Balancer \(CLB\) uses CLB clusters to forward client requests to backend servers and receives responses from backend servers over the internal network.

 ## Inbound network traffic flow

-SLB distributes incoming traffic according to forwarding rules configured in the console or by using API operations.
+CLB distributes incoming traffic according to forwarding rules configured in the console or by using API operations.
 The following figure shows the inbound network traffic flow.

 ![](../images/p2333.png "Inbound network traffic flow")